ourmaninindia/ourmaninindia-2023/content/en/terms/index.md

 {{< table-of-contents >}}

 # Intellectual Property Rights
 All material in this web site, such as photos, music, written works, and graphics are our interlectual property rights.
-However, we have highlighted the permission to use them under the Creative Commons' "Attribution-ShareAlike 4.0 International" rule.
-See the link on the footer of this web site.
+However, we have highlighted the permission to use them under the Creative Commons' *"Attribution-ShareAlike 4.0 International"* rule.
+See http://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1.

 # Services Terms
 This Service Agreement may lead to 'Our Man in India' to be hired as a contractor in Finance and/or IT.
 However, no services will be provided unless specifically agreed upon in a separate Service Agreement also specifying the Payment Terms.